nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

         A description for a set of possibly dissimilar spheres.

     :ref:`NXcg_ellipsoid_set`:
-        A description for a set of possibly dissimilar rotated ellipsoids.
+        A description for a set of possibly dissimilar oriented ellipsoids.

     :ref:`NXcg_cylinder_set`:
-        A description for a set of possibly dissimilar rotated cylinders.
+        A description for a set of possibly dissimilar oriented cylinders.

     :ref:`NXcg_point_set`:
-        A collection of points with labels or mark data.
+        A collection of points with labels.

     :ref:`NXcg_polyline_set`:
-        A collection of lines and linearized segments.
+        A collection of lines and linear segments.

     :ref:`NXcg_triangle_set`:
-        A collection (or soup) of triangles.
+        A collection of triangles.

     :ref:`NXcg_parallelogram_set`:
         A collection of possibly dissimilar parallelograms.